Mapping the Airport Experience

 Hugo’s journey mapping service can be used to understand and strategize for user experience not only in aviation, but our other sector areas as well.

-If you would be interested in deploying this service or learning more, please contact Samantha.Flores [at] corgan.com (Samantha[dot]Flores[at]corgan[dot]com) or Melissa.Hoelting [at] corgan.com (Melissa[dot]Hoelting[at]corgan[dot]com) on the Hugo team.
+If you are interested in deploying this service or learning more, please contact Samantha.Flores [at] corgan.com (Samantha[dot]Flores[at]corgan[dot]com) or Melissa.Hoelting [at] corgan.com (Melissa[dot]Hoelting[at]corgan[dot]com) on the Hugo team.